-Sheila Dikshit funeral at 2:30 pm today, Mortal remains now at Cong headquarters
+Sheila Dikshit cremated with State Honours, top leaders present

 Congress workers jostled to have a glimpse of their leader as the body was brought in a glass casket from her Nizaumuddin residence to the party headquarters.
 The truck carrying the casket moved slowly as the road was packed with supporters who chanted 'Jab tak suraj chand rahega Sheila ji ka naam rahega'.

+Later her body taken to the Delhi Pradesh Congress Committee's office for the last time, the place that was central to her politics since 1998.
+Dikshit had led the DPCC in 1998 against the then formidable city unit of the BJP and ensured victory for her party.
+Her winning streak continued uninterrupted from 1998-2013 until she faced a drubbing at the hands of the Aam Aadmi Party.

-Her last rites will take place at Nigam Bodh Ghat at 2:30 pm.
+Her body will be later taken to the Nigam Bodh Ghat for cremation.
 The Delhi government had declared two-day mourning in the national capital as a mark of respect for her.
-Her mortal remains will be kept at the AICC office till 1:30 pm for people to pay their tributes to Sheila Dikshit.

 PM Modi, Rajnath Singh, Sonia Gandhi, Manmohan Singh and other top leaders paid their respects to Sheila Dikshit at her residence on Saturday.